OmegaSNESLovingPhoenixes/.github/profile/README.md

 Our goal is to eliminate censorship in schools worldwide.

-We are developing games, proxies, and hacks that can bypass censorship.
+We develop games, proxies, and hacks that can bypass censorship worldwide to stop this infringement of students' privacy.

-Many schools install censorship software or a Chrome extensions on their Chromebooks, which infringes on our privacy.
+Many schools install censorship software or a Chrome extension on their Chromebooks, which infringes on our privacy.
 That's why we are committed to stopping this practice.

 ## What we're working on